-The reasons why I searched articles related to “moon” are 1.
+The reasons why I searched articles related to the “moon” are 1.
 It’s a trending topic in recent days 2.
-People are sharing new discoveries related to space and deep space observations frequently on their social profiles.
-3. People are curious to know details about moon due to recent incidents 4.
+People frequently share discoveries related to space and deep space observations on their social profiles.
+3. People are curious to know details about the moon due to recent incidents 4.
 High engagements on social media (ex: comments, shares, etc.)

 You can filter desired content based on options in the search module.
-One fantastic way is to filter content that is trending in past 24 hours. (latest news)
+One fantastic way is to filter content trending in the past 24 hours. (latest news)

-- 3Select language your social media account belong to.
+- The select language your social media account belongs to.

-Once you drag and drop an article post from using the assistant tool, social post excerpt will automatically be inserted.
-(ContentStudio intelligently get a sentence or two from the blog post and add it your post)
+Once you drag and drop an article post using the assistant tool, a social post excerpt will automatically be inserted.
+(ContentStudio intelligently gets a sentence or two from the blog post and adds it to your post)

 You can also customize the content for each social channel separately.

-Currently, there are a few ways to customize your social media posting contents in ContentStudio.
+Currently, there are a few ways to customize your social media posting content in ContentStudio.
 They are…

 4. Preview social media post

-In the end, you can preview your social post before publishing.
-Click on each tab to see how each post might look like in each social media profile and/or page.
+In the end, you can preview your social post before publishing it.
+Click on each tab to see how each post might look on each social media profile and page.

-Depending on each post, there are a few times to post on.
+Depending on each post, there are a few times to post.

-If you run a promotion such as a giveaway, flash sale, and sweepstakes, this option might be the best one.
+This option might be the best if you run a promotion such as a giveaway, flash sale, and sweepstakes.

-Because ContentStudio Composer allows repeat posting, you can create set and forget social media posts easily.
+Because ContentStudio Composer allows repeat posting, you can easily create, set, and forget social media posts.

 Schedule: Select a preferred time and date for publishing content

-Here’s how you can schedule social media post to publish 28 times with the gap of 14 days. (e.g.: post once per two weeks)
+Here’s how you can schedule social media posts to publish 28 times with a gap of 14 days. (e.g., post once per two weeks)

-Queue: Let ContentStudio share content for you in right time
+Queue: Let ContentStudio share content for you at the right time

-When connecting your social media accounts to ContentStudio, ContentStudio will analyze your followers, previous social media posts and based on engagements, the queue for each account will be created.
+When connecting your social media accounts to ContentStudio, ContentStudio will analyze your followers and previous social media posts, and based on engagements, the queue for each account will be created.

-You can use a tool like Followerwonk by Moz to find times where the majority of your followers (Twitter) are active.
+You can use a tool like Followerwonk by Moz to find times when most of your followers (Twitter) are active.

 Evergreen Queue: create a pool of social posts to share over again and again

-According to statistics and studies, there are over 440 million blogs in the world and 77% of total internet users read blogs.
-Notable websites that you may use every day such as Moz, Entrepreneur, New York Times, Huffington Post, Mashable, Techcrunch are also blogs.
+According to statistics and studies, there are over 600 million blogs in the world, and 77% of total internet users read blogs.
+You may use notable websites daily, such as Moz, Entrepreneur, New York Times, Huffington Post, Mashable, and Techcrunch, which are also blogs.

 If you run a single blog, you can manage it efficiently.
-Can create content, promote it and basically give your full focus to your blog.
-However, when you maintain more than one blog, more problems are starting to happen such as time management, content research, and blog management.
+You can create content, promote it, and focus completely on your blog.
+However, when you maintain more than one blog, more problems start to happen, such as time management, content research, and blog management.

 If you use WordPress (Self-hosted) CMS (content management system) to power your blog(s), you can use a WordPress plugin like ManageWP to manage multiple blogs.
-However, if you maintain various blogs made with different CMSs, more problems occur.
+However, more problems occur if you maintain various blogs made with different CMSs.